ABTA – The Travel Association: Code of conduct

 All ABTA members have to abide by the code and those that breach it can face sanctions at ABTA's Code of Conduct Committee.

 Consumer protection

 ABTA

-The ATOL scheme of financial protection (see below) covers flight-based holidays.
 If a holidaymaker buys a land- or sea-based holiday such as coach, rail or cruise holiday from an ABTA member their monies will be protected by the ABTA scheme of financial protection.
 This means that if the travel company fails and the holiday can no longer go ahead the holidaymaker will be entitled to a refund if they are yet to travel and hotel costs and transport home if they are abroad.

 In addition to financial protection, ABTA members are also bound to comply with the ABTA code of conduct, which ensures high service standards and fair terms of trading.
 Booking with an ABTA member also provides recourse should there be a problem or complaint with the travel company.

 ATOL

 ATOL stands for Air Travel Organisers’ Licence.
 It is a government-run financial protection scheme operated by the Civil Aviation Authority (CAA).
 All monies paid for package holidays involving flights and holidays including a flight plus accommodation and/or car hire, must be protected under an ATOL licence.
 Customers will receive an ATOL Certificate at the time of payment.

 ATOL cover means that if a travel company fails and a holiday can no longer go ahead the customer will be entitled to a refund if they are yet to travel and hotel costs and flights home if they are abroad.
 Flights booked directly with an airline are not protected under the ATOL scheme.

 ATOL is a financial protection scheme, it does not provide other assistance if there are other problems with a holiday.

 When customers' money will be automatically protected: